rodrigograc4/My-F1-Calendar/README.md

-# Custom F1 Calendar
+# My F1 Calendar

-A simple F1 Calendar that you can customize your way
+A F1 Calendar made for you by you